NetBurner 3.5.8

 To use this feature, the file to be overloaded should be placed in the overload directory under a directory structure that matches the file's location relative to the NNDK install directory.

 This example application utilizes the overload directory to override predef.h (a NetBurner configuration header file).
-The overloaded predef.h defines the macro NBRTOS_TIME, which is not defined by default.
+The overloaded predef.h defines the macro NBRTOS_STACKCHECK, which is commented out (not defined) by default.
+Enabling RTOS stack-integrity checking during development is a common, real-world reason to override predef.h.

 To overload the predef.h header, the directory structure is replicated inside the overload directory.
 For example, predef.h is located in the following directory in the NNDK install: